 I’m not one to create recipes…I leave that up to the professionals.
 Oh, I can riff on existing recipes to be sure (with decidedly mixed results), but coming up with and relentlessly testing new ideas?
 No, thanks.
 Luckily for me there are many high quality food websites and blogs that I’ve come to rely on…King Arthur Flour, Epicurious, Sally’s Baking Addiction, Smitten Kitchen, and Dessert for Two are but a few sites that I‘ve used repeatedly (and quoted on this blog).
-With that said, I do like to adapt recipes to fit my whims (my post, The Great Bourbon Brownie Bake-Off Battle, being a recent example).
+With that said, I do like to adapt recipes to fit my whims (The Great Bourbon Brownie Bake-Off Battle being a recent example).
 So what to do when I come across two similar-but-different recipes?
-Well…I’ve mentioned before that there are monthly challenges put forth on Sally’s Baking Addiction Remember those chocolate cake pops in Pop to it?
-That was the February challenge.
+Well…I’ve mentioned before that there are monthly challenges put forth on Sally’s Baking Addiction.
+Remember those chocolate cake pops?
+That was her February challenge.
 Last month’s challenge was croissants (I wrote about the adventure making those on this Outlander Cast post).
 This month it’s Classic Cheesecake…lovely, silky, smooth, decadently rich cheesecake (wiping the drool off the keyboard).
 Sally, in her usual thorough style, gave many tips and tricks to insure success.
 Coincidentally, another recipe for cheesecake came across my screen, Epicurious’ Lemon Curd Marbled Cheesecake.
-I love lemon curd and it’s so easy to make (here’s the recipe), so that’s the version of cheesecake I wanted to try.
+I love lemon curd and it’s so easy to make, so that’s the version of cheesecake I wanted to try.
 However, these two recipes differed in some ingredient amounts and directions.
 Since I had bought the ingredients to fit the Epicurious version, I decided that I would take up the gauntlet and bake Lemon Curd Marbled Cheesecake, but using Sally’s method.
 Challenge Accepted!

-Note: the recipe below is my cobbled-together version of the two recipes…it’s the way I made this cheesecake, and my notes are in italics (as always).
+It bears repeating…the recipe below is my cobbled-together version of the two recipes.
+It’s the way I made my cheesecake, and my notes are in italics (as always).
 Check out the individual links to see the original recipes.

 Lemon Curd Marbled Cheesecake